 - Large Icing Spatula

 - Bench Scraper

 - Food Coloring: orange, red, and black

-I love this method for an Elmo Cake because it’s relatively easy, even if you’re a cake decorating beginner.
-Watch the video tutorial and review the recipe and recommended tools before beginning.
+I love this method for an Elmo cake because it’s relatively easy, even if you’re a cake decorating beginner.
+Watch the video tutorial below and review the recipe and recommended tools before beginning.

 - 2 teaspoons baking powder